maniaplanet/documentation/tools/competition.md

 1. Download latest [Maniaplanet competition manager package](http://code.google.com/p/maniaplanet-competition-manager/downloads/list).
 2. Extract it where you want.
-3. Run the setup script.
+3. Run the setup script with command line.
 It will create `app.ini` file in the `config/` directory.
 You can modify the file but running the setup script again will erase your modifications.
 It will also create the `CompetitionManager` MySQL base and table.
 It it does not work, you can execute `competition.sql`.

 ## Help